bahmutov/daily-logs/2019/09-September-2019.md

   - cypress
   - cypress-test-example-repos
 - sent email to **redacted** @hiring
-- reply to new connections and message on Linked and email after the React Meetup presentation @presentation
+- reply to new connections and message on Linked and email after the React Meetup presentation @slides
 - scheduling interview with **redacted** @hiring
 - created example testing Apache running inside a Docker container for a customer who has problem understanding what to do in this case (?) https://github.com/bahmutov/cypress-tests-apache-in-docker @example
   - added this example to list in Docker examples